microsoftgraph/msgraph-sample-teamsapp-dotnet/README.md

 ## Register a web application with the Azure Active Directory admin center

+> **NOTE:** As an alternative to using the AAD admin center, you can use the [RegisterApp.ps1](RegisterApp.ps1) script.
+It requires the [Microsoft Graph PowerShell SDK](https://learn.microsoft.com/powershell/microsoftgraph/installation) and a work or school account with the Application administrator, Cloud application administrator, or Global administrator role.

 1. Open a browser and navigate to the [Azure Active Directory admin center](https://aad.portal.azure.com).
 Login using a **personal account** (aka: Microsoft Account) or **Work or School Account**.

 1. Select **Azure Active Directory** in the left-hand navigation, then select **App registrations** under **Manage**.